 NULL is provided as its

 locale argument.
-Default locales are available to all the functions: they are initially set to be the system locale on that platform, and may be changed with stri_locale_set, for example, if automatic detection fails to recognize your locale properly.
+Default locales are available to all the functions; initially, the system locale on that platform is used, but it may be changed by calling

 locale argument), i.e., without referencing to the default locale.
 During many tests, however, we did not observe any improper behavior of stringi while using a modified default locale.

 One of many examples of locale-dependent services is the Collator, which performs a locale-aware string comparison.
 It is used for string comparing, ordering, sorting, and searching.
 See